vitmalina/w2ui-starter/README.md

 # w2ui-starter

-If you are using w2ui and looking for a small, non-oppininated way to organize your code - look no further.
 This repo is small, modular, easily extensible boiler plate to build apps with w2ui.
 It uses `ES6 Modules`.

 The purpose of this repo is to be a starting point and provide structure.
 It is a front-end framework, so, no server side code included.
 There are a few static json files for you to play with.
 I have included latest jQuery and w2ui in the `src/libs` folder.